FullStack-HY/misc/project.md

 Time keeping and repository commit history must match each other in reason.
 Do intermediate commits!

 If working with a pair or a group, everyone keeps their own hours.

-Without keeping the hours, maximum amount of credits is 1.

 ## Finishing the application and grading